panzerdp/dmitripavlutin.com/content/posts/075-logical-operators/index.md

 ## 3. How && operator works

-Knowing what truthy and falsy values are, let's check into more detail how the logical `&&` operator works.
+Knowing what truthy and falsy values are, let's check into detail how the logical `&&` operator works.

 Here's the syntax of the `&&` operator that involves a chain of operators: